lekurt8/public-profile/README.md

 #### MKTG 3000 (Marketing is Everything)

-This project was to help a start-up company (Star Learning) market its product in two market segments.
-These market segments were after school learning centers and instructional small businesses.
+This project was to help a start-up company (Star Learning) market its product in two market segments: after school learning centers and instructional small businesses.
 The challenge was that the company needed to understand the target market and its competitors.
 For instance, Star Learning needed to understand its customers, context, company, collaborators, and competition to effectively market its product in these markets.

 - Created a marketing plan for a start-up company to market its product, utilizing the Marketing Framework to ensure that the plan is focused and impactful
 - Analyzed target markets, market trends, and constraints, providing a complete picture of current market and competitors